+■ The legislation.
 While maintaining several of the historical provisions, such as the criminal prohibition against conspiracies, the Act introduced new civil provisions to deal with merger review and abuse of dominance.
 Previously, mergers and monopolistic practices were governed by criminal prohibitions, which had proved to be singularly ineffective.
-The intent of the changes was to make the review of mergers and abuses of dominance in Canada more relevant by choosing a process with more economically oriented market analysis and moving away from the punitive criminal law approach.
+The intent of the changes was to make the review of mergers and abuses of dominance in Canada more relevant by choosing a process with more economically-oriented market analysis and moving away from the punitive criminal law approach.

-The focus of the new regime was on market efficiency rather than the welfare of any particular competitor, as exemplified by an explicit "efficiencies defence" that allowed for even anti-competitive mergers to proceed provided that the "efficiencies" they generated outweighed any anti-competitive effects.
-The enforcement philosophy underpinning the new Act reflected domestic market realities and took the view that price fixing is bad, abuse of dominance may be bad, and mergers are rarely bad from a competition policy standpoint.
+The focus of the new regime was on market efficiency rather than the welfare of any particular competitor, as exemplified by an explicit "efficiencies defence" that allowed for even anticompetitive mergers to proceed provided that the "efficiencies" they generated outweighed any anticompetitive effects.
+The enforcement philosophy underpinning the new Act reflected domestic market realities and took the view that price-fixing is bad, abuse of dominance may be bad, and mergers are rarely bad from a competition policy standpoint.

-Institutions

-Responsibility for enforcement of the Act was given to the Director of Investigation and Research-since renamed the Commissioner of Competition.
-The Commissioner, while appointed by Cabinet, was to exercise independent enforcement discretion by safeguarding the broad public interest in a competitive marketplace as well as acting as a strong and vocal advocate within government (both federal and provincial) and more generally for the benefit of competitive market forces.
+■ Institutions.
+Responsibility for enforcement of the Act was given to (what is now called) the Commissioner of Competition.
+The Commissioner, while appointed by Cabinet, was to exercise independent enforcement discretion by safeguarding the broad public interest in a competitive marketplace as well as acting as a strong and vocal advocate within government (both federal and provincial) and more generally for the benefits of competitive market forces.

-The Department of Justice was to play principally two roles: first, lawyers with the Department of Justice would provide independent legal counsel to the Commissioner in non criminal matters such as merger review and abuse of dominance cases.
-They would act as counsel to the Commissioner and his or her staff providing advice internally as cases were developed and as counsel representing the Commissioner in proceedings before the Competition Tribunal and Appeal Courts.
-Secondly, in criminal matters, the Attorney General would take the lead in determining whether charges were appropriate and in prosecuting criminal cases before the courts.
+The Department of Justice was to play principally two roles: first, lawyers with the DoJ would provide independent legal counsel to the Commissioner in non-criminal matters such as merger review and abuse of dominance cases.
+They would act as counsel to the Commissioner and his or her staff, providing advice internally as cases were developed, and as counsel representing the Commissioner in proceedings before the Competition Tribunal and appeal courts.
+Secondly, in criminal matters, the attorney general would take the lead in determining whether charges were appropriate and in prosecuting criminal cases before the courts.

-A new specialized administrative body, the Competition Tribunal, was created to hear and adjudicate non-criminal proceedings under the Act.
+A new specialised administrative body, the Competition Tribunal, was created to hear and adjudicate non-criminal proceedings under the Act.
 The Tribunal consisted of judges and lay experts, in order to combine legal, business and economic experience, and was intended to deal with cases informally and expeditiously.
-While the legislation contemplated the possibility of appeals from Competition Tribunal decisions, it was believed that appeals would be few and that the Federal Court of Appeal would show considerable deference to this new specialized Tribunal.
+While the legislation contemplated the possibility of appeals from Competition Tribunal decisions, it was believed that appeals would be few and that the Federal Court of Appeal would show considerable deference to this new specialised tribunal.